xrdocs/application-hosting/_tutorials/2017-04-12-on-box-telemetry-running-pipeline-and-kafka-on-ios-xr.md

 </div>

-Let me break down the above output.
+Let me break down the above output:

 *  [udpin] specifies UDP as the input transport for pipeline and forces pipeline to listen on 1.1.1.1:5958.
 What is 1.1.1.1 : Address of one of the loopbacks in IOS-XR config as shown
    below: